-charge of any department or branch of government of the local value of an asset or liability agreed upon by a local redevelopment of the metropolitan redevelopment areas by private enterprise.
-A local government shall give consideration to this objective in exercising its powers provided by the Redevelopment Law, including the approval of metropolitan redevelopment plans consistent with the general plan for the local government; the exercise of its zoning powers; the enforcement of other laws, codes and regulations shall afford maximum opportunity for the rehabilitation or buildings and improvements; the disposition of any property relating to the use of land and the use and occupancy of acquired; and the provision of necessary public local government shall exercise any of the powers conferred upon local governments by the Redevelopment Law until the local government has adopted a resolution finding that:
+"3-60A-6.
+USE OF PRIVATE ENTERPRISE AND PUBLIC POWERS.--A [municipality] local government, to the greatest feasible extent, shall afford maximum opportunity for the rehabilitation .208217.1 or redevelopment of the metropolitan redevelopment areas by private enterprise.
+A [municipality] local government shall give consideration to this objective in exercising its powers provided by the Redevelopment Law, including the approval of metropolitan redevelopment plans consistent with the general plan for the [municipality] local government; the exercise of its zoning powers; the enforcement of other laws, codes and regulations relating to the use of land and the use and occupancy of buildings and improvements; [to] the disposition of any property acquired; and the provision of necessary public improvements."